1. Hardwood Kitchen Flooring

 3. Stone Tile Kitchen Flooring

 Stone tile kitchen flooring is a luxurious and durable kitchen flooring choice.
-Natural stone like granite, marble, slate or travertine are made by natural geological forces instead of human hands so each stone is unique.
-Stone kitchen floors come in a variety of luminous, earthy tones and it's a high-end material that's super-tough.
+Natural stone, like granite, marble, slate and travertine, is made by geological forces, so each stone is unique.
+Stone kitchen flooring comes in a variety of luminous, earthy tones and is a high-end material that’s super tough.

 Stone kitchen flooring does have some challenges though, like being porous and susceptible to stains.
-Apply a stone sealer periodically to protect your kitchen floors.
-Some types of stone are harder, more durable than others.
+Apply a stone sealer periodically to protect your kitchen flooring.
+Some types of stone are harder and more durable than others.
 Marble is beloved for its durability and resistance to water and stains.
-It can be polished to a high sheen but the shinier the finish, the more slippery the surface.
-Marble kitchen floor tiles have beautiful natural veining and are available in blue, gray, white, red and orange tones.
+You can polish it to a high sheen, but keep in mind that the shinier the finish, the more slippery the surface becomes.
+Marble kitchen floor tile has beautiful natural veining and is available in blue, gray, white, red and orange tones.

-Lowe's Flooring Visualizer makes it easy to see which floor fits the look of your kitchen.
+Lowe’s Flooring Visualizer makes it easy to see which flooring fits your kitchen’s look.

 4. Luxury Vinyl Plank Kitchen Flooring

 Luxury vinyl plank (LVP) flooring is one of the most durable types of kitchen flooring.
-It's made of a type of plastic but convincingly mimics wood kitchen flooring.
-LVP resists stains and scratches and can withstand heavy foot traffic without showing wear, so it's tougher than hardwood kitchen floors and much more water-resistant.
-LVP flooring looks like wood but doesn’t require sealing or refinishing and can last up to 20 years.
-LVP gives you the luxe look of hardwood with the durability of vinyl.
+It’s made of a type of plastic that convincingly mimics wood kitchen flooring and has the durability of vinyl.
+LVP resists stains and scratches and can withstand heavy foot traffic without showing wear, so it’s tougher than hardwood kitchen floors and much more water-resistant.
+It doesn’t require sealing or refinishing and can last up to 20 years, making it a great choice for busy households.

 5. Bamboo Kitchen Flooring

-Bamboo kitchen flooring looks and feels just like hardwood, but it’s harder and more durable than wood.
+Bamboo kitchen flooring looks and feels just like hardwood but is harder and more durable.
 Bamboo also resists water and spills, so it’s a popular choice for homeowners who want waterproof kitchen flooring.
-There are three types of bamboo kitchen flooring: engineered bamboo, solid bamboo, and strand woven bamboo.
+There are three types of bamboo kitchen flooring: engineered bamboo, solid bamboo and strand woven bamboo.
 Strand woven bamboo, made of pulped bamboo pressed into planks, is the best pick for kitchen flooring because it’s the most durable and water-resistant.
-Solid bamboo kitchen flooring, made by pressing slices of bamboo together, is the least resistant to water so may not be the best choice for a kitchen.
-Bamboo kitchen flooring can be refinished but since it doesn’t have natural grain, you’ll need to hire a pro to do the job.
+Solid bamboo kitchen flooring, made by pressing slices of bamboo together, is the least resistant to water, so it may not be the best choice for a kitchen.
+You can refinish bamboo kitchen flooring, but since it doesn’t have natural grain, you’ll need to hire a pro to do the job.

 6. Luxury Vinyl Tile Kitchen Flooring